TosbackCgusBridge-Bot/CGUs-versions/Aol/Privacy Policy.md

 Protecting Children

 AOL Services are intended for a general audience, and children under the age of thirteen should not register without the consent of a parent or guardian.
-AOL offers services directed toward children such as the AOL Kids service and parentally controlled screen names.
-For information about our practices for the handling of children's online data please review our Note to Parents.
+When you register your child for an AOL email address, you consent to allow your child to use all AOL Services.
+See Collection of your AOL Information above to learn about the ways AOL may collect information from your child.

+Please contact us with any questions about our Children's Privacy Practices:

+By mail:
+AOL Children's Online Privacy
+ATT: H2A:H09
+22000 AOL Way
+Dulles, VA 20166-9302

+By phone:
+(888) 206-6088

 How to Contact Us